 The book provides guidance to teachers who have never taught drama before but are considering using it in a subject area such as science or history and offers new approaches to those familiar with common drama techniques (such as hot-seating and teacher in role).
 It includes 36 drama strategies, over 250 cross-curricular activities and three extended lesson plans including practical ideas for inspiring speaking, listening and writing.

 “A must-have for those serious about the teaching of drama in primary school settings.” – Teaching Drama magazine, October 2011 *****

-This lively collection of eight short plays for children and young people is supported by inspirational drama games designed to bring creativity and fun to the rehearsal room.
-The stories are based on traditional folk-tales from countries including China, Ghana, Greece, Japan, Turkey and Scandinavia.
+Lively collection of eight short plays for children and young people supported by inspirational drama games guaranteed to bring creativity to the rehearsal room.
+Stories are based on folk-tales from China, Ghana, Greece, Japan, Turkey and Scandinavia.

-The book is written in such a way that young people can easily pick it up and use it themselves.
+Young people can easily pick up the book and use it themselves.
 The plays can be performed by groups of children on their own, or under the direction of an adult.
-They feature performance techniques such as mime, mask, freeze frames, audience participation, live music and song.
+They feature performance techniques including mime, mask, freeze frames, audience participation, live music and song.
 The author draws on his experience in the professional theatre world to provide helpful advice for the young director and actor including warm-ups, tips on line-learning and ideas for character development, as well as games to develop acting skills, concentration, focus and ensemble work.